Home | Introduction | Legal Puzzlers | Law Reviews | Online Forum | E-mail me

 COURSE ASSISTANTANCE:

-(1) Two assistants have been assigned to this class.
-They will be primarily responsible for reading papers and making comments on them.
+(1) Course assistants have been assigned to this class.
+They will be primarily responsible for reading the papers and making comments on them.
 I shall read through ALL the papers and be responsible for grading each and every one of them.

 Back to top